Anica-blip/3c-control-center/README.md

 - 🤝 Contribute improvements

 **Note**: This repository contains the dashboard framework only.
 No private business data or domains are included.

+---

+## 🎨 Credits

+*Designed and Built with ❤️ by Claude (Anthropic) × Chef Anica · 3C Thread To Success™ Cooking Lab*

+---

+## 👤 Creator

+Anica-blip (“Chef”)
+Founder of 3C Thread To Success™ ("Cooking Lab") Independent Creator | Community Builder

+---

+🧠 Philosophy

+“Think it.
+Do it.
+Own it.”

+This project was built from vision, persistence, and a commitment to creating meaningful and structured experiences — even with minimal resources.